 MICHELLE: And then there’s me.
 I have read three fanfics so far and written about half a dozen drabbles.

-MELINDA: Yeah, but you did a lot of RP writing, right?
+MJ: Yeah, but you did a lot of RP writing, right?
 That doesn’t seem all that much different to me.

 MICHELLE: Oh yes, tons and tons, mostly in the Harry Potter realm.
 I suppose it’s not that different.
 Though the way we did it—picking a point in chronology and continuing on from that point—didn’t set off my “canon is sacrosanct!” alarms as much as it would’ve if we’d been trying to wedge our original characters into the official storyline or something.

-MELINDA: Like Sean, I got into fanfiction long before getting into manga, and in fact, I’ve written relatively little in manga fandoms.
+MJ: Like Sean, I got into fanfiction long before getting into manga, and in fact, I’ve written relatively little in manga fandoms.
 Though my first formal attempt at fanfic was in 2003, in retrospect I realize I’ve been writing it since I was a child, one way or another.
 From the epic Zenna Henderson-inspired stories my little sister and I acted out with our Barbies to the Buffy/Angel song from my singer-songwriter days, I’ve always felt the impulse to interact with fictional universes by finding ways to create within them.

 With that in mind, I must embarrassingly admit that what actually pulled me into writing real fanfic was the world of LOTR RPS (Lord of the Rings Real Person Slash aka “Lotrips”), where the “canon” was basically movie industry gossip, blown up into a fully-fledged fictional world by the fanfic writers themselves.
 My friend Jaci lured me in with her own wonderful writing, and before I realized what I was doing, I was participating regularly in the LJ multi-fandom slash community contre la montre, which offered up weekly speed-writing exercises for anyone who cared to join.